 For example, suppose a donor injects \$100 in a DFI at a smooth pace through a year.
 The DFI starts with equity of \$100.
 In the first case, the donor gives all \$100 as equity grants and none as profit grants.
 Equity grants do not affect revenues or expenses, and the DFI posts an accounting loss of \$50.
-End equity is the sum of start equity, equity grants, and profit, so average equity is

-(100+100+100-50)/2=125.
-ROE is -50/125=-0.40.
-In this first case, ROE correctly states that the DFI destroyed 40 cents for each dollar of equity used.
+End equity is the sum of start equity, equity grants, and profit, so average equity is (100 + 100 + 100 - 50)/2 = 125.
+ROE is -50/125 = -0.40.
+In this first case, ROE correctly states that the DFI destroyed 40 cents for each dollar of equity used (see figure 2.1).

 Now suppose all \$100 shifts from equity grants to profit grants.
 Revenues increase and/or expenses decrease, so now profit is \$50 even though business performance is unchanged.
-Average equity is still 125, but ROE is now 50/125=0.40.
-In this second case, ROE incorrectly states that the DFI created 40 cents for each dollar of equity used.
+Average equity is still 125, but ROE is now 50/125 = 0.40.
+In this second case, ROE incorrectly states that the DFI created 40 cents for each dollar of equity used (see figure 2.1).

 Accounting profit and ROE depend on the arbitrary choice to record subsidized funds as equity grants or profit grants.
 These measures may hide the true performance of a DFI because they depend on the arbitrary form of subsidized funds.
 Many DFIs do not adhere to GAAP and thus may record grants or reimbursements of expenses not as equity injections but as revenue.

+Figure 2.1.
+Profit Grants and ROE

 The distinction matters for meaningful measures of financial performance.

-Figure 2: Profit grants and ROE

 Other common financial ratios have the same weaknesses.
-In contrast, the SDI and the $NPC_s$ do not change as profit grants change.
-Christen (1997) also proposes an elegant approach that adjusts the financial statements themselves so statement and inflate accounting profit.
+In contrast, the SDI and the NPC_S do not change as profit grants change.
+Christen (1997) also proposes an elegant approach that adjusts the financial statements themselves so that common ratios answer the questions they are meant to answer for public DFIs.

+after they pass through the income statement and inflate accounting profit.
 Because revenue grants are not the product of the business operations of the DFI, they should not be in reported profit.

 Discounts on public debt $A \cdot (m-c)$ and discounts on expenses DX are the fourth and fifth forms of subsidized funds.
-They are non-cash gifts, expenses paid on behalf of the DFI by someone else.
+They are noncash gifts, expenses paid on behalf of the DFI by someone else.
 Discounts increase the profit reported by the DFI because they decrease expenses.